-***to be further fleshed out once we meet with our team of subject matter experts next Monday******
+Table 14: Priority vs Capability Table

 Schedule

 The schedule, as shown below, was developed to keep the TDST on track throughout the course of the semester.
+This schedule was updated on a regular basis and key responsibilities were outlined in the resource section.
+To date, the schedule is 100% complete and the team stayed “on track” throughout the course of the semester.